SoaibAkhtar321/Chess-Master/README.md

 # README

+#Chess Game
-This is a __chess game__ written in java 8, using a javafx ui.

-The goal was to create a user-friendly game which allows the user to play against a computer opponent.
+This is a chess game written in Java 8, using a JavaFX UI.
+The game allows you to play against a computer opponent and features game saving and loading using FEN and PGN notations.
-Also, games can be exported or imported in FEN or PGN.

 ## Table of Contents
 1. [About the game](#about-the-game)